khoj-ai/khoj/README.md

 - Chat with any local or online LLM (e.g llama3, qwen, gemma, mistral, gpt, claude, gemini, deepseek).
 - Get answers from the internet and your docs (including image, pdf, markdown, org-mode, word, notion files).
-- Access it from your Browser, Obsidian, Vim, Emacs, Desktop, Phone or Whatsapp.
+- Access it from your Browser, Obsidian, Emacs, Desktop, Phone or Whatsapp.
 - Create agents with custom knowledge, persona, chat model and tools to take on any role.
 - Automate away repetitive research.
 Get personal newsletters and smart notifications delivered to your inbox.
 - Find relevant docs quickly and easily using our advanced semantic search.